 How can I join in coworking?

 I’ve done a quick bit of research into coworking facilities available in Scotland (please do contact individual venues before visiting):

 The Scottish Coworking Network has set up coworking rooms across 5 libraries in Scotland.
 While the SCN website says that due to Covid all locations are currently closed, you can contact SCN by email to join their waitlist.
 The rates are pretty good (£35/£50 pm +VAT) and you can access the coworking room at any time during library opening hours.

 Wasps Studios in Inverness and Perth offer hotdesking spaces.

 And finally, co-working is here in Caithness!
-I’ve set up a fortnightly (ish) term time Coworking group, based at the Pulteneytown People’s Project.
-The PPP (Huddart Street, Wick) has free wifi, and takes place on the following dates:
+I’ve set up a fortnightly (ish) term time Coworking club, based at the Pulteneytown People’s Project.
+The PPP (Huddart Street, Wick) has free wifi, and takes place on the following dates between August-October 2023:

 - Thursday 14th September 09:30-11:30

 - Monday 25th September 1:30-3:30

 The entry ‘fee’ is a donation to the PPP for self serve soup, drinks or snacks, or a purchase from the Starbucks machine.
 All are welcome and it’s on a drop-in basis so you can stay for however long you like.
 If you’re interested in attending or have any questions, please drop me an email at firstname.lastname@example.org or DM me on Instagram or Facebook!

 The A Highland Blend coworking club is the most northerly mainland group in Scotland, according to this hub map!